How to prepare for a lesson observation review

 Ask for help when you need it

 If you need support after you’ve had your feedback, ask for it.
 Again, it can be human nature, especially as we progress deeper into our careers, to avoid asking for help.
-We think we perhaps should already know how to do it, or people’s time is better spent elsewhere.
+We think we should already know how to do it.
+Or that people don't have time.

 But asking for help in any job is a key skill.
-If you don’t know how to achieve what’s being discussed in your lesson observation review, speak up.
+Especially if you're not sure how to achieve what’s being discussed in your lesson observation review.
 Ask for guidance and support wherever you need it.

 Head into your next lesson observation relaxed and ready